51nodes/quorum-local-raft-network/README.md

 # quorum-local-raft-network

-Work In Progress

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Setup a local [quorum network](https://www.goquorum.com/) with 3 nodes using [raft consensus](https://raft.github.io/)  algorithm without tx manager.
+Setup a minimal local [quorum network](https://www.goquorum.com/) with 3 nodes using [raft consensus](https://raft.github.io/)  algorithm without tx manager (does not support private transactions).

 ## Rpc proxy to avoid timestamp error